altocodenl/tagaway/readme.md

    - Fix ronin untagged or range tag when deleting all
    - Imports: when two imports, one errored and one going, the interface doesn't show it.

+- when getting s3 data in consistency check, get also sizes and compare with sizes of output of H.encrypt
+- show pivs in stats and commas to split numbers

 ---

 - Add flv support.
-- when getting s3 data in consistency check, get also sizes and compare with sizes of output of H.encrypt
 - process to review unsupported formats
 - process to review invalid pivs
 - Serve webp if there's browser support (check `request.header.accept`, modify tests to get both jpeg and original at M size).
-- Add admin function to measure space by prefix.
+- Add admin function to measure space usage by prefix.
 - Add mute events, use teishi.inc, teishi.prod = true in server // also in ac;web & ac;tools
 - Share & manage
 - Upgrade pop up notice or email when running out of free space.